New Professionals Alliance

 Use this important information to understand the types of SRT being used today, as well as trends in SRT editing and compensation for MTs working as SRT editors.

-AHDI’s flagship publication continues to offer invaluable information for everyone from new professionals to seasoned Certified Medical Transcriptionists.
+AHDI’s flagship publications continue to offer invaluable information for everyone from new professionals to seasoned Certified Medical Transcriptionists.

 Here you’ll find an extensive list of courses available from OAK Horizons, AHDI, AHIMA and other sources, addressing topics such as building specialty skills, preparing for certification examinations, and understanding the electronic health record.